 Cross-border online trade in Europe has become increasingly important in recent years.
 Of the 268 million European online shoppers, 200 million have already ordered goods abroad at least once.
 Studies also show that the importance of cross-border e-commerce will continue to grow since the Internet also enables smaller merchants to expand and enter new markets.
-However, some important factors must be taken into account that determines whether it will be a success or not.
+However, some important factors must be taken into account that determine whether it will be a success or not.
 These range from marketing and the legal situation to shipping.
 In this article, we focus on logistics, which is one of the most important success factors in online trading.
 The importance of e-commerce fulfillment is also highlighted in an analysis by eMarketer on the subject of cross-border commerce.
 In the course of the study, 27% of the retailers surveyed stated that the delivery of the goods to the end customer represented the greatest challenge.

 When expanding into other countries, many online merchants encounter difficulties in shipping their products across borders.
 The biggest challenges are the longer delivery times to the end customer and the correspondingly increased shipping costs.
 These obvious disadvantages, which are due to the long distance from the warehouse to the recipient, are particularly problematic with regard to local competition, which can offer better shipping conditions.
 As a consequence, to remain competitive, e-commerce companies need a clever fulfillment strategy.